simonescaccia/IoTProject/Evaluation.md

 Another significant error of the architecture is the instrumental error of the water flow sensor.
 Because of we have not another turbine with the correct value of the water flow or other instruments, we have run the system for several tests and we have analysed the difference between the values of Source and Son.
 We have observed the difference because the water flow before our application is not costant (decided by the public pipeline).
 It is important to observ that this error is influenced by the algorithmic error too.
 We have taken in consideration also the handshake algorithm.

+The following image shows the test of the Handshake algorithm with the best water flow sensor in the Son.
 ![h3AB](./graph/handshake_error_AB.png)<br/>

+The following image shows the test of the Handshake algorithm with the best water flow sensor in the Source.
 ![h3BA](./graph/handshake_error_BA.png)<br/>

+The following image shows the test of the SyncAck algorithm with the best water flow sensor in the Son.
 ![s3AB](./graph/syncAck_error_AB.png)<br/>

+The following image shows the test of the SyncAck algorithm with the best water flow sensor in the Source.
 ![s3BA](./graph/syncAck_error_BA.png)<br/>

 The system is proned to have the Son with an higher water flow value, if you put turbine A before turbine B, but this happens because the turbine A is less efficient. <br/>